esrf-bliss/Lima-camera-advacam/doc/index.rst

 Camera initialisation
 .....................

-The camera will be initialized by creating Minipix.Interface object.
+The camera will be initialized by creating Advacam.Interface object.

 Small example showing possible ways to initialize:

 .. code-block:: python

-  from Minipix.Interface import Interface from Lima import Core
+  from Advacam.Interface import Interface from Lima import Core

   # if config_path is None, Lima will use the factory configuration.